BOXFoundation/whitepaper/whitepaper.md

 In conclusion, current mainstream chains do not suit the needs of ContentBox.
 Admittedly, many nascent projects are claiming they can solve the problems above, but none of them has proved to be mature in production; or they lack support for privacy, or just cannot onboard enough developers and users to form a positive, self-growing ecosystem.
 To address the aforementioned challenges and eventually build a sustainable ecosystem for the whole digital content industry, we here propose an architecture which consists of three main components:

 + **BOX Payout**.
-A fast and secure blockchain to carry out multipart contingent payments.
+A fast and secure blockchain to carry out multiparty contingent payments.
 + **BOX Passport**.
 A blockchain-based identity and attribution service across multiple applications.
 + **BOX Unpack**.
 A turn-key solution for small and medium-sized partners to setup an audio or video platform easily and quickly.